SayanNL1996/airflow_covid/README.md

 It is used for uploading data from local to google cloud platform via bigquery table. --For that First you need to create your own project and save the credential.

 #dag.py
-This file contains the code of dag functionalities.
+This file contains the code of default arguements and the calling of the tasks..

-#covid.py
+#taks.py
+This file contains all the tasks defination.

+#configs.py
-This file contains the code of creating dataset and table and inserting the data.
+This file contains some configs like GCP credentials and filename.
 #Dependencies
 Google cloud platform Bigquery-